Trump's new allies shouldn't get too comfortable

 Since he stormed the national political stage, it's been clear that in many ways, the notion of political friendships, permanent alliances and immovable principles are foreign to Trump.

-He often looks like a third party candidate tearing at the GOP from within.
+He often looks like a third-party candidate tearing at the GOP from within.
 And it's pretty obvious he made a deal with Pelosi and Schumer because he believed it helped him at the time.

 'A different relationship'